odkr/cgi-runas/MANUAL.rst

 **WWW_USER**
 	A username.
 	Only processes running as this user may call **cgi-runas**.
-	Should typically be set to the user your webserver runs as.
+	Should be set to the user your webserver runs as.

 **WWW_GROUP**
 	A groupname.
 	Only processes running as this group may call **cgi-runas**.
-	Should typically be set to the group your webserver runs as.
+	Should be set to the group your webserver runs as.

 Just in case your C is rusty: `#define` statements are *not* terminated with a semicolon; strings must be enclosed in double quotes ("..."), *not* single